-Information on the ORSCC's organizational appropriations is available in the 2019-20 Main Estimates.ii
+Information on the ORSCC's organizational appropriations is available in the 2020-21 Main Estimates.ii

-Future-Oriented Condensed Statement of Operations
+Condensed future-oriented statement of operations

-The Future-Oriented Condensed Statement of Operations provides a general overview of the ORSCC's operations.
-The forecast of financial information on expenses and revenues is prepared on an accrual accounting basis to strengthen accountability and to improve transparency and financial management.
-The forecast and planned spending amounts presented in other sections of the Departmental Plan are prepared on an expenditure basis; as a result, amounts may differ.
+The condensed future-oriented statement of operations provides an overview of the ORSCC's operations for 2019-20 to 2020-21.

+The amounts for forecast and planned results in this statement of operations were prepared on an accrual basis.
+The amounts for forecast and planned spending presented in other sections of the Departmental Plan were prepared on an expenditure basis.
+Amounts may therefore differ.

-A more detailed Future-Oriented Statement of Operations and associated notes, including a reconciliation of the net cost of operations to the requested authorities, are available on the Supreme Court of Canada's websiteiii.
+A more detailed future-oriented statement of operations and associated notes, including a reconciliation of the net cost of operations to the requested authorities, are available on the Supreme Court of Canada's website.iii

-Future-Oriented Condensed Statement of Operations for the year ending March 31, 2020 (dollars)
+Condensed future-oriented statement of operations for the year ending March 31, 2021 (dollars)

-Financial information 2019-20 Planned results Difference (2019-20 Planned results minus 2018-19 Forecast results) Total expenses 45,668,299 45,519,397 (148,902) Total revenues 7,434 4,956 (2,478) Net cost of operations before government funding and transfers 45,660,865 45,514,441 (146,424)
+Financial information 2019-20 forecast results 2020-21 planned results Difference (2020-21 planned results minus 2019-20 forecast results) Total expenses 45,704,607 45,777,192 72,585 Total revenues 101 10,203 10,102 Net cost of operations before government funding and transfers 45,704,506 45,766,989 62,483